yanganto/nvim-translate/README.md

 ## Usage
 - `:Translate`
   - translate the current line
+- `:'<,'>Translate`
+  - V-LINE mode
+  - translate the selected lines
 - `:TranslateAll`
   - translate all the content in the current window

 ## Settings
 set translate target language as following in `init.vim`